Add to Flipboard Magazine.

 Double click the layer to open the layer style options.
 Add a Gradient Overlay spanning from a dark to light tone.

-Head down to the Stroke options and add a thin outline stroke with a mid grey colour.
+Head down to the Stroke options and add a thin outline stroke with a mid gray color.

 Use the Text Tool to type out a range of menu options.
 Being the Menu of Awesomeness, I’m selecting a bunch of awesome things from everyday life… Ninjas, Zombies, Robots etc.

 Double click the text layer, then add a darker Gradient Overlay.

-Also select a subtle Drop Shadow using the Normal blending mode, a light grey swatch and just 1px in the Distance box.
+Also select a subtle Drop Shadow using the Normal blending mode, a light gray swatch and just 1px in the Distance box.

 These little tweaks to the text give a nice chiseled effect to the menu design, simulating the subtle casts of light and shadow.

 On a new layer, use the Mask Tool to draw a 1px line.
-Fill the selection with a colour pick from the lower portion of the menu, then nudge the selection to the side and fill with a lighter shade.
+Fill the selection with a color pick from the lower portion of the menu, then nudge the selection to the side and fill with a lighter shade.
 Duplicate this chiseled line between all menu items.

 Group all the layers of the menu together, then make a copy.
 Rename the duplicate to indicate that it contains the hover effects.